Pythm/ad-Lightwand/README.md

 ---

 ### 🔄 Persistent Storage
-Each lightwand app will store the current light mode and read it on initialization.
-If an input selector is defined it will update on every mode change for the room.
-If not it will fall back to use json files and write only on termination.
+Each lightwand app will write the current light mode on termination to a json file and read it on initialization.
 Default location for json files is ```pyton {self.AD.config_dir}/persistent/lightwand/ ```.
 You can overrule this by defining `json_path`.

 ### 🧱 Namespaces
 Define MQTT/HASS namespaces if not using defaults: